rule

 Text 24

-With her enjoyed he, the best among man, whatever there was to enjoy to his desire in the best of all places and gardens like Caitraratha [see also 5.16: 13-14].
+With her enjoyed he, the best among the humans, whatever there was to enjoy to his desire in the best of all places and gardens like Caitraratha [see also 5.16: 13-14].
 (Vedabase)

 Text 25